Skip to main content

 • Speed settings: 3

-The Lasko 3300 Wind Machine came in third place out of all the fans we tested, but merited special mention because of what a great value it is.
-Not only did it generate a respectable 12.6 mph wind at point-blank range, it was capable of moving the highest volume of air, with over 1,700 CFM (cubic feet per minute) by our measurements.
+The Lasko 3300 Wind Machine is one of the best fans we've tested and it merits a special mention because it’s such a great value.
+It generated a respectable 12.6 mph wind at point-blank range and was capable of moving the highest volume of air, with over 1,700 CFM (cubic feet per minute) by our measurements.

-This being said, the Wind Machine doesn’t blow very far into the room compared to others we tested.
-Once you get even a few feet away, its wind speed falls by half.
-Still, if you are in the market for an inexpensive fan to keep nearby, the Lasko Wind Machine is one of the best budget-friendly options out there.
+However, the Wind Machine doesn’t blow far into the room compared to the others we tested.
+Once you get a few feet away, its wind speed falls by half.
+Still, if you are in the market for an inexpensive fan, the Lasko Wind Machine is one of the best budget-friendly options.

 Pros